stwawbewwy/awesomewm/README.md

 **File manager**: ranger

 ## Additional Information
-**Font/Icons**: Jet Brains Mono Nerd Font, Awesome Icons
+**Font/Icons**: Jet Brains Mono Nerd Font, Awesome Icons, Arc Icon Theme
 **Audio Server**: Pipewire

 ## Whoa!
 Hold on there buckaroo!
 You may have noticed that I have a "autorun.sh" mentioned in my awesomewm config file.
 Edit it as you see fit.
 I use it instead of awful.spawn to make it easier for me to manage it.
-Also if the logout popup menu does not work, that's cause it requires [awesome buttons](https://github.com/streetturtle/awesome-buttons.git).
+Also if the logout popup menu misses out some icons, that's cause it requires [awesome buttons](https://github.com/streetturtle/awesome-buttons.git).
 Clone it under ~/.config/awesome!
+Same goes with the cmus widget, it requires [arc icon theme](https://github.com/horst3180/arc-icon-theme).
+Except you just need to follow the installation guide.